Summer Institute in American Philosophy

 Margolis (1 2 also see list, here)

-Notes about Reading Lists: (a) Numbers in parentheses link to actual readings.
+Numbers in parentheses link to actual readings.
 The phrase "list is here" typically links to just a list of the readings which participants need to gather and copy from local libraries, etc.

 (b) ALL QUESTIONS ABOUT READINGS SHOULD BE DIRECTED TO THE APPROPRIATE SESSION LEADER.
 EACH NAME ON THE READING LIST LINKS DIRECTLY TO THAT SEMINAR LEADER'S EMAIL ADDRESS.